jacksonturnip/LFSC_596/JT_Tidyverse_Graph_2_4_22.md

   filter(PlantSpecies!="VIOL"))
 ```

-Now that we’ve compensated for our mistake, let’s go ahead and remove
+Now that we’ve fixed this mistake, let’s go ahead and remove any empty
-any empty or duplicated rows of data.
+or duplicated rows of data.

 ``` r
 smokies_dat %>%